openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 Vehicles can enter the `non_contactable` state to and from any other state with the following event types: any state can go to `non_contactable` with event type `comms_lost` or `unspecified`, and `non_contactable` can go to any state with event type `comms_restored` of `unspecified`.

-Vehicles can enter the `missing` state to and from any other state with the following event types: any state can go to `missing` with event type `not_located` or `unspecified`, and `missing` can go to any state with event type `located` of `unspecified`.
+Vehicles can exit the `missing` state to any other state with the following event types: `missing` can go to any state with event type `located` or `unspecified`.

 | Valid prior `vehicle_state` values | `vehicle_state` | `event_type` | Description |
 | ---------------------------------- | --------------- | ------------ | ----------- |